Xett/Wordpress-Local-Dev-Environment-Template/README.md

 # How automation is implemented
 The post-merge git hook shell script is ran after a pull is merged to the local repository.
 This shell script checks the branch, the number of commits ahead and the number of commits behind of the local database repository.
 If it is in the master branch and behind, it updates.
 If it is not in the master branch and is behind, it updates.

-The pre-commit git hook shell script is ran before commits are processed.
-This shell script automatically updates all submodules and add their updates to the commit.

-When the database is dumped during stop.sh, the file update is changed to "1".

-When start.sh is ran, it reads the file update, and if it is "0", then it applies the database dump to the database.
+When start.sh is ran, it updates all the submodules excluding the database, and then it updates the database.

 # Server Account Information